-Let me introduce you to the best dessert I’ve ever made: lemon bars, a zesty sweet lemon juice and sugar filled bar showered with powdered sugar!
+Let me introduce you to the best dessert I’ve ever made: lemon bars, a zesty sweet lemon juice and sugar filled bar in a shortbread crust showered with powdered sugar!

 This lemon bar recipe, which uses just-squeezed lemon juice and grated zest always makes me feel like I’m somewhere fancy having high tea.

 I’ve been making these lemon bars for years.

 I found the recipe in a 1999 Cooking Light magazine.

 I just realized that I’ve been making these citrus bars for over 20 years now!

 Don‘t worry about the recipe coming from a healthy cooking magazine, these lemon bars taste decadent.

 Even better, they come together quickly in one bowl.